crocodilegogogo/DriveData-Under-Review/README.md

 ## Algorithm Introduction:

-This paper proposes a differentiable prior-driven data augmentation framework for sensor-based human activity recognition.
+In this work, a differentiable prior-driven data augmentation framework for sensor-based human activity recognition is proposed.
 Extensive experimental results with three different classifiers on five public datasets demonstrate the effectiveness of the proposed framework.
 The contributions of this work are summarized as follows:

 - We propose a **D**ifferentiable P**ri**or-dri**ve**n **Da**ta Augmen**ta**tion (DriveData) framework for sensor-based HAR, which is composed of a handcrafted operation module and a generative module.
 - We design a handcrafted operation module, including the candidate operation pool, the reparameterization trick, and the gradient estimator, to adaptively select and optimize the augmentation operations.